-„The best spot is the old wooden city gate“ someone had advised.
+„The best spot is the old wooden city gate“ someone had advised us.
 But where is the city gate?
 And is it worth pushing forward through the crowd?
 The locals nod and shove, but curiously nobody wants to get into the front row.
 We have been warned, too, and taken to wear old jackets and hats in case we get hit by sparks of the fires to come.

-Mind the sparks in Liestal
+Mind the sparks at the Liestal Carnival

 And then again nothing happens for a while.
 Maybe we are in the wrong spot after all?
 More people push from behind and then we see the flickering of fire somewhere up the street, at first only reflecting in the shop windows across a street curve.
 People come walking down the street carrying amazingly huge torches over their shoulders.